CatBoxy/cawments/README.md

 Key components:

-1. `PostContainer`: Manages the state and rendering of posts
+1. `PostContainer`: Handles the state and rendering of posts
-2. `CommentContainer`: Handles comments for individual posts
+2. `CommentContainer`: Handles the state and rendering of comments for individual posts
 3. `actions.ts`: Server-side actions for interacting with Supabase
 4. `Post` and `PostList` components: Render individual posts and lists of posts